Ecology and Evolutionary Biology Bachelor's Degree

 Tomorrow Needs Talented Ecologists and Evolutionary Biologists

-The demand for individuals with a strong, quantitative education in the biological sciences and high-level laboratory investigation and field research opportunities is great.
-A bachelor of science degree in ecology and evolutionary biology prepares you for a successful career.
-You’ll graduate thoroughly prepared to find success in environmental stewardship, research, conservation and restoration, education and outreach, or advanced education in graduate school.
+There is a great amount of industry demand for individuals with a strong, quantitative education in the biological sciences—especially those with high-level laboratory investigation and field research experience.
+A Bachelor of Science in Ecology and Evolutionary Biology prepares you for a successful career.
+You'll graduate thoroughly prepared to find success in environmental stewardship, research, conservation and restoration, education and outreach, or advanced education in graduate school.

 Career Opportunities for Ecology and Evolutionary Biology Majors

 There are plenty of job opportunities in ecology and evolutionary biology.
-According to Cushman and Wakefield there was 11.4% growth in life sciences employment in 2021, and continues to grow.
+The U.S. Bureau of Labor Statistics predicts 7% growth in jobs for environmental scientists from 2023 to 2033.
 The accelerated growth of jobs in the life sciences sector shows that careers for ecology and evolutionary biology majors will continue to be in high demand.

-Great jobs await like Environmental Science and Protection Technician, ranked #6 in Best Science Jobs according to US News.
+One example of the great jobs waiting after graduation is Environmental Science and Protection Technician, ranked No. 8 in Best Science Jobs according to U.S. News & World Report in April 2025.
 Additional career opportunities include:

 • Ecoinformatics Specialist